larosenas/PL_Grupo23_2526/docs/report.md

 ## Control Flow Generation

 Conditional statements are translated using internal VM labels.
-An `IF / ELSE` statement generates a conditional jump with `JZ`, an optional jump to the end of the structure, and internal labels such as `ELSE_1` and `ENDIF_2`.
+An `IF / ELSE` statement generates a conditional jump with `JZ`, an optional jump to the end of the structure, and internal labels such as `ELSE1` and `ENDIF2`.

-Fortran labels are represented separately using the `F_` prefix.
+Fortran labels are represented separately using the `F` prefix.
 For example:

 ```fortran
 20 CONTINUE